 Your best friend is having a baby!
 Just think of all the cute onesies, blankets and bows (or bowties!) you’ll get to shop for over the next nine months.
 Oh, and as the resident best friend you can’t forget one important “to do” list item: plan the baby shower.

 Don’t panic.
 It’ll be easy, trust us.
 Just follow our essential steps, we have a perfect checklist for both a regular baby shower and a virtual baby shower.
+Looking for a quick guide on how to have a baby shower on a deadline?
+Check out our article on how to have a last minute baby shower.

 Throw a Virtual Baby Shower So That Everyone Can Celebrate!